The Tudor / Elizabethan Era (1485 - 1603)

 - Tudor sleeves usually consist of two layers, the outer one is wide and triangular shaped and buttoned or tied into it is the lower "undersleeve".

+Ruffs were a novelty of Elizabeth I's age.
 Huge amounts of lace were necessary and its maintenance difficult.
 The collars frequently had to be dyed, starched and there even existed special appliances to iron them.
 To keep them in place, supports made of wire were used.
-The Elizabethan ruff runs in a frilly circle around the head.
+The Elizabethan ruff runs in a circle around the head.
 Another type of collar is the Medici collar, a fan-shaped collar with a V-opening in the front.
 There is a slight variant of the Medici collar: sometimes it did not go all around the neck but just in a semi-circle along the neckline of the dress.
 The ruffs in Elizabeth's time were sometimes heart-shaped, looked like wings and made of gauze what can be seen in several portraits of her.
-Yet not everyone wore a ruff; there are e.g. portraits of Henry VIII's wives without the lace collar and a low, wide and square-cut/crescent neckline.
-In the early decades of the 16th century the neckline became constantly lower and wider.
-The ruffs became smaller and smaller.
-Sleeves always reached until the wrists.
-Usually the sleeves were not sewn to the dress but could be fiddled on and off again so that several different pairs of sleeves could go with one dress.

 Elizabeth I in the late 1590s (CC BY-NC-SA 2.0, flickr, picture by Lisby)